-- Application monitoring data: This includes information about the performance and functionality of various applications on different platforms.
-Application Insights can be used for collecting and analysing these.
+- Application monitoring data: This includes information about the performance of various applications on different platforms.
+Application Insights can be used for collecting and analyzing these.

-- Guest OS monitoring data: This contains information about the operating system on which the application is running which can be aggregated to Azure Monitor from Windows Event logs, performance counters, Syslogs, IIS logs, etc. This can be done on applications running on Azure, on the cloud, or on-premises.
+- Guest OS monitoring data: This contains information about the operating system on which the application is running.
+This can be imported to Azure Monitor from Windows Event logs, Syslogs, IIS logs, etc.

 - Azure monitoring resource data: These signify information about the working of various Azure resources.
-Resource logs and metrics are used for monitoring these telemetry data.
+Resource logs and metrics are used for monitoring the telemetry data.

-- Azure subscription monitoring data: Information about the management and operation of the subscription as well the proper working of Azure.
+- Azure subscription monitoring data: This contains information about the management and operation of the subscriptions in Azure.
 Service health and Activity Logs are used for obtaining these data.

-- Azure tenant monitoring data: Information about services like Azure Active Directory which operates on the tenant level.
-This contains the history of the sign-in activities and the audit trail of changes made.
+- Azure tenant monitoring data: Azure Tenant contains information about services like Azure Active Directory.
+They also store all the sign-in activities and the history of changes made.

 - Custom sources: Azure Monitor can also collect data from custom sources like any REST client using the Data Collector API.
-This can be helpful when custom monitoring scenarios are presented to the users.
+This can be helpful when users have to monitor resources outside the Azure ecosystem.

 Get in-detailed insight with our Azure Tutorial blog.
 Go and check it out now!